letterpad/letterpad/README.md

 ### Graphql API

 The graphql api code (ES6) for development is in the `api` folder.
 After the build, the folder `apiBuild` is created which contains all api code in ES5.
 This is used in production.
-The reason we have this build folder in this repository is because you can directly clone this repo in your production and use it straightaway.

 The api folder has well defined schemas in the `schema` folder and its resolvers in the `resolvers` folder.
 If you wish to make any change in the database label, then you should create a migration file.
 To create a migration file, enter this command: